Boiler not working? Here’s what to do if yours breaks down

-- Is the boiler thermostat not working?
+- Is the boiler thermostat working as it should?

 - Is the pressure too low or too high?

 - Has the condensate pipe frozen?

-Usually, this is down to pressure problems.
+It can be frustrating when your boiler fires up, but keeps switching itself off.
+Usually, this is because of problems with pressure.
 Check your boiler’s pressure gauge, then repressurise and reset the boiler to see if that helps.

-Older boilers will have a pilot light, which is the little flame inside the boiler that shows it’s active.
+Older boilers will have a pilot light – the little flame inside the boiler that shows it’s active.

 If the light has gone out, try this first: